nearbygems/chat/README.md

 [11:40][username]: hi, everybody!
 [11:41][another_username]: hi, username!
 ```
-When reconnecting, you will be connected to the previous chat and will see the most recent messages in that chat.
+When reconnecting or connecting from other devices, you will be connected to the previous chat and will see the most recent messages in that chat.
 ```
 /login username password
 You successfully logged in.